bifferos/bb/projects/led_salvage/README.md

 ![](img/3w_2.jpg)

-I used my wire-strippers as a clamp (I really shouldn't, but they're always to hand)
+I used my wire-strippers as a clamp (I really shouldn't, but they're always to hand).

 ![](img/3w_3.jpg)

 The LED section consists of 6 PCBs joined in a cylinder and connected to two circular PCBs at each end.
-The upper PCB sports 6 more LEDs, the lower one has the electronics
+The upper PCB sports 6 more LEDs, the lower one has the electronics.

 ![](img/3w_4.jpg)

-I really liked that I didn't need to resort to hot air and yanking to de-solder these PCBs they came apart cleanly with nothing more than braid
+I really liked that I didn't need to resort to hot air and yanking to de-solder these PCBs they came apart cleanly with nothing more than braid.

 ![](img/3w_5.jpg)